Treat Infections, Receded Gums & Other Issues

 We may recommend scaling and root planing, a deep cleaning procedure that:

-In some cases, Dr. Salm may apply Arestin®.
-This treatment is a localized antibiotic placed directly into the gum pockets to fight infection and support healing.
+In some cases, Dr. Salm also applies Arestin®.
+This treatment involves a localized antibiotic placed directly into the gum pockets to fight infection and support healing.

 Gum Graft for Tissue Loss